Klinsmannn/Inspecting-Network-Traffic/README.md

 <P>

 </P>
-Go to your browser and install Wireshark so we can monitor traffic
+Go to your browser and install Wireshark so you can monitor traffic.
 </p>
 <br />